src-d/guide/talent/application-process.md

 - In case of the Data Science team, there is an additional ML task necessary to be solved in the time limit of 5 hours.

-- The results are being reviewed by the engineering team and feedback is given to the developer as soon as possible.
+- The results are reviewed by the engineering team and feedback is given to the developer as soon as possible.

 ### On-site Interview